-An Employee must be covered first in order to cover his eligible Dependents.
+An Employee must be covered first in order to cover their eligible Dependents.
 No Dependent shall be covered hereunder prior to the Employee's Effective Date.

 All employees are required to provide written documentation proving the eligibility of their dependents who are covered or who are requesting coverage under the Plan.
 Such written proof for eligibility must be submitted within the time frame communicated by the Plan Administrator.
-Such proof of eligibility may include, but will not be limited to, marriage certificates, birth certificates, adoption certificates, federal tax returns, and high school or college letters of enrollment.
+Such proof of eligibility may include, but will not be limited to, marriage certificates, birth certificates, adoption certificates, federal tax returns, and proof of joint ownership.